Ian Macqueen, BVetMed CertSAO MRCVS

 What will happen?

 When I have made a preliminary diagnosis, I will discuss the options that might be available.
 In some cases this is obvious i.e. a fractured leg, but other cases might need further tests to identify the root of the problem.
-These might include further imaging e.g. Xrays, ultrasound or MRI; whereas other cases might need a more surgical investigation e.g. arthroscopy (keyhole joint surgery.)
+These might include further imaging e.g. Xrays, ultrasound or CT; whereas other cases might need a more surgical investigation e.g. arthroscopy (keyhole joint surgery.)

 Usually, I will consult with you on your first visit and then arrange another date for your pet to come in for their sedation or anaesthetic.